 The magic

-Winnowing is the High Fae's power to fold the world between two points and step across the seam.
-It is not flight and not a portal one walks through — it is instantaneous displacement: a body simply is no longer here, and an instant later is there.
-The catalogue of its signs is small and quiet — an instant-displacement, a brief shadow-blur, a wind-disturbance where the wielder stood, the faint ozone of air rushing to fill the space they left.
-For anyone carried along, the only sensation is a stomach-drop, the floor of the world dropping out and re-forming in a heartbeat.
-It is reckoned ancient-magic, older than the High Lord lines themselves, and it runs in the blood of most High Fae of lineage rather than being learned.
+Not flight.
+Not a portal you walk through.
+A body is simply no longer here, and an instant later it's there.
+The tells are small and quiet — a shadow-blur, a wind-disturbance where the wielder stood, the faint ozone of air rushing to fill the gap.
+For anyone carried along, it's the stomach-drop: the floor of the world falling out and re-forming in a heartbeat.
+Ancient-magic, older than the High Lord lines, and it runs in the blood of most High Fae of lineage rather than being learned.
+No wonder they make it look easy.

 The rules

-Winnowing obeys three iron rules.
+Three iron rules, and they're the whole point.
 First: you must know the destination.
-You cannot fold toward a place you have never seen or cannot picture — to winnow blind is to winnow into nothing.
-Second: you cannot winnow into wards.
-Warded ground (and warded bodies and buildings) seal the fold shut; the magic simply will not cross the boundary, which is precisely why wards are worth the cost to raise.
+Fold toward a place you've never seen and you fold into nothing.
+Second: you cannot winnow into wards — warded ground, warded bodies, warded buildings seal the fold shut, which is exactly why anyone bleeds to raise them.
 Third: distance exhausts.
-A short fold across a room or a city is effortless for a strong wielder, but the further the leap, the more it drains — long-range winnowing burns through power and leaves even High Lords spent.
-These limits are what make it a tactic rather than a cheat: a winnowing Fae is only ever as fast as the places they already hold in their mind.
+A leap across a room is effortless for a strong wielder; long-range burns through power and leaves even High Lords spent.
+Which is why it's a tactic, not a cheat.
+A winnowing Fae is only ever as fast as the places they already hold in their mind.

 In war

-In a fight, winnowing is a weapon as much as a means of travel.
-It is the carrying-of-others mid-battle — snatching a wounded comrade out of a killing blow and depositing them safe.
-It is escape, the fold that turns certain death into a vanished target.
-It is the strategic re-position, blinking from one flank to another faster than a line can wheel to meet you.
-And it is the unreachable arrival — appearing inside an enemy's guard, at the one place they could not have braced for.
-Against fighters who cannot fold, a winnowing warrior is a problem with no clean answer: you cannot hold a line against someone who is never where your blade is.
+In a fight it's a weapon, not a shortcut.
+It's snatching a wounded comrade out of a killing blow and setting them down safe.
+It's the fold that turns certain death into a vanished target.
+It's blinking from one flank to another faster than a line can wheel to meet you.
+It's arriving inside an enemy's guard, at the one spot they couldn't have braced for.
+Against fighters who can't fold, a winnowing warrior is a problem with no clean answer — you can't hold a line against someone who's never where your blade is.

 The wielders

-Winnowing belongs to most High Fae of lineage, but it is the Night Court's Inner Circle who turn it into an art.
-Rhysand, Mor, and Azriel winnow with ease; Cassian can do it, but with effort, the magic costing him more than it does the others.
-Beyond Velaris, Helion of the Day Court is among its strongest practitioners — and through the bond Helion shares with Lucien, Lucien comes into the gift himself.
-Their folds trace a private map of the Night Court: Velaris to the Hewn City, the Illyrian camps to the Prison, and out to any known place beyond — point to point, never the road between.
+Most High Fae of lineage can do it.
+The Inner Circle turns it into an art.
+Rhysand, Mor, and Azriel winnow like breathing; Cassian can too, it just costs him more than it costs the rest — and we love him for trying anyway.
+Beyond Velaris, Helion of the Day Court is among the strongest practitioners alive, and through the bond Helion shares with Lucien, Lucien comes into the gift himself.
+Their folds trace a private map of the Night Court: Velaris to the Hewn City, the Illyrian camps to the Prison, out to any known place beyond.
+Point to point.
+Never the road between.